dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-getting-started.md

     camera.lookAt(0,0,0);
     renderer.setSize(320, 240);

-    // finnaly I call renderer.render to draw the current
+    // finally I call renderer.render to draw the current
     // state of the scene, from the perspective of the camera renderer.render(scene, camera);